RamezIssac/django-erp-framework/docs/source/getting_started/index.rst

 .. code-block:: python

     INSTALLED_APPS = {
-        # ...

-        'crequest',
-        'crispy_forms',
+        'crequest', # Need access to the request object in places where request

+        'crispy_forms', # For the reports forms,
         'crispy_bootstrap4',

-        'reversion', # needed only when you add the admin app 'tabular_permissions',
+        'reversion', # needed only when you use the admin app 'tabular_permissions', # better a permission widget , Optional

         'erp_framework',
         'erp_framework.admin',
-        'erp_framework.activity',
         'erp_framework.reporting',
         'slick_reporting',

-        'jazzmin',
+        'jazzmin', # optional
-        'django.contrib.admin', # comes at the end because the theme is replaced
+        'django.contrib.admin', # comes at the end because the theme is replaced }

-    }